Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 It is based on incompatibility in practice.

 It is also compatible with continued technical engagement if a serious path opens.

+That path would need to begin by acknowledging that the current official model did not fully solve symbols cleanly, and did not solve writing.

 ## Evidence from current use